 How Varicose Veins Can Become Dangerous

-Among certain groups of people, varicose veins are highly likely to develop, such as pregnant women, elderly people, and people who live very sedentary lifestyles or spend a lot of time standing.
+Among certain groups of people, are highly likely to develop, such as pregnant women, elderly people, and people who live very sedentary lifestyles or spend a lot of time standing.
 It’s common for people to feel self-conscious about varicose veins, due to their blueish and bulging appearance, however the real danger lies beneath the skin: varicose veins can develop into blood clots and deep vein thrombosis, which are a much greater health risk.

 Why Do Varicose Veins Occur?